researchsoft/software-authorship-contribution/README.md

 Outlined briefly, we will take the definition through a three-step process:

 1. Solicit reviews and contributions from invited expert reviewers.
+2. Prepare and publish a revised version of the definition.
-2. Run a consultation with the larger community to solicit further reviews and contributions.
+3. Run a consultation with the larger community to solicit further reviews and contributions.
-3. Prepare and publish the revised version of the definition.
+4. Prepare and publish another revised version of the definition.

 ### Software contribution roles taxonomy